MeldStudio/streamdeck/co.meldstudio.streamdeck.sdPlugin/README.md

 ## What's New

-Version 0.3.0
+Version 0.4.0
-Now you can take screenshots for thumbnails at the touch of a button.
+Switch between staged scenes and transition with the press of a button -- all from the StreamDeck+.

 ## Helpful Links